srg-researcher/LCLR-LNR/README.md

-# A Lightweight and Robust Framework for Label Noise Mitigation in Centralized and Federated Learning
+# A Lightweight and Robust Framework for Label Noise Mitigation in Deep Learning

 ## Requirements
  - see requirements.txt